 As you can see, this is a small project:

-This is a simplified JIRA Clone which looks awesome!
+This is a simplified JIRA Clone, looks awesome!

 Analyzing the code structure, you can see it uses cypress and jest for testing: